 Tour the Museum of the Weird

-On Sixth Street tucked amongst the bars and nightclubs, the Museum of the Weird awaits.
+Tucked amongst the bars and nightclubs on Sixth Street, the Museum of the Weird awaits.
 It’s right there in the name — this place is weird.
-A stuffed cyclops and a Fiji mermaid, shrunken heads, and something called the Minnesota Ice Man are all on display, harkening back to the old-fashioned carnival days.
+A stuffed cyclops and a Fiji mermaid, shrunken heads and something called the Minnesota Ice Man are all on display, harkening back to old-fashioned carnival days.
 The museum is inside Lucky Lizard Curios and Gifts, so you can get a souvenir while you’re there.

-Play a Rousing Game of Chicken S*** Bingo
+Play a Rousing Game of Chicken Sh*t Bingo

-The Little Longhorn Saloon isn’t the only place in town to catch a round of Chicken S*** Bingo, but it was the first.
-Here’s how it works: pay $2 for a ticket.
-Then gather around and watch a hen…”do her thing” on a numbered board.
+The Little Longhorn Saloon isn’t the only place in town to catch a round of Chicken Sh*t Bingo, but it was the first.
+Here’s how it works: pay either $2 or $5 for a ticket.
+Then, gather 'round and watch a hen…“do her thing” on a numbered board.
 If she leaves a little something on your number, you’ll win a prize.
-Games are played on Sunday afternoons at the Little Longhorn, a no-frills, old-school Austin dive bar with live music six nights a week.
+Games are played on Sunday afternoons at The Little Longhorn, a no-frills, old-school Austin dive bar with live music six nights a week.

 Pay Homage to the Mischievous at the Cathedral of Junk

 Behind a small house in South Austin, the legendary Cathedral of Junk stands tall (although not quite as tall as it used to!).
-Built bit by bit starting in 1988, this colorful clubhouse by property owner Vince Hannemann started out as just a bit of fun, and became a beloved part of the Austin landscape.
-There was once a three-story tower as part of the Cathedral, but Hinnemann tore it down, intending to be finished with the project.
+Built bit by bit starting in 1988, this colorful clubhouse by property owner Vince Hannemann started out just for fun, but became a beloved part of the Austin landscape.
+There was once a three-story tower as part of the Cathedral, but Hannemann tore it down, intending to be done with the project.
 A change of heart led him to re-use the materials for three additional rooms to explore.
 Visitors are welcome, but must make an appointment.

 Museum of Natural and Artificial Ephemerata